center-for-threat-informed-defense/security-stack-mappings/docs/mapping_methodology.md

 Cyber security has emerged as an essential component of cloud platforms, and consequently cloud providers tend to offer a variety of documentation on the security capabilities of their platform.
 Peruse the cloud platform documentation (e.g. security reference architectures, security benchmarks, security documentation of various cloud services, etc.) to identify the security controls offered by the platform for protecting workloads on the platform.
 Keep the following in mind while selecting controls:
 - The scope of the controls mapped by this project are the technical control types and do not include administrative or physical control types.
 - The selected controls should be native to the platform, i.e. produced by the cloud vendor themselves or third-party controls branded by the cloud provider.
 Thirty-party security controls offered in cloud marketplaces are considered out of scope.
-- Cloud services often provide individual The scope of controls mapped tend to be stand-alone
+- The security controls selected to be mapped as part of this project tend to be controls that are marketed as standalone security products available on the platform.
+The intent is not to provide a mapping for all settings/features of individual platform services that are security related.
+This is a non-trivial undertaking that may be explored at a later time.

 ## Step 2:  Security Control Review
 For each identified security control, consult the documentation for the control made available by the cloud provider to understand its capabilities.
 Gather the following facts about the security control that will later help in mapping the control to the set of ATT&CK techniques and sub-techniques it is able to mitigate: